• Skip to primary navigation

 • Once the water starts to boil, blanch the snap peas, carrots, and cabbage for 35 to 50 seconds.
 Quickly remove the vegetables and immerse in bowl with ice cold water.
 Drain the water after 2 minutes and set aside.

-• Heat a large wok or cooking pot and pour-in the cooking oil.
+• Heat a large wok or cooking pot and pour in the cooking oil.

-• Saute the onion and garlic.
+• Sauté the onion and garlic.

 • Add the pork and sausage slices and continue to cook for 2 minutes.

-• Pour-in chicken broth and water.
+• Pour in chicken broth and water.
 Add salt and pepper.
-Let boil. continue to cook for 5 to 10 minutes.
+Let boil.
+Continue to cook for 5 to 10 minutes.

 • Transfer to a serving plate.
 Serve.